shawnvera/to-do-list/pseudocode.md

         to do - list or array of items view or view - to track what page or view we are in pages or routes - all, active, completed etc...
+        status: "active" || "completed"

     Components
+        Header {
+            display header "to do"
+        }

-        ToDoList
+        ToDoList {
             render the todo items
-            based on a filtered set of items in state DON'T DO THESE (to CONCRETE) ToDoListAll - ToDoListCompleted, ToDoListImportantUrgent

-    ToDoItem
+                based on status of to do item obj?

-        Responsible for displaying item
+            Responsible for displaying item and different lists }

-    Responsible for creating/updating?

-    FooterMenu or Menu

-        Responsible for filtering

-        Responsible for switching the views

-    user input (data and functionality)